Expanding & Sustaining CAPABLE, the Aging-in-Place Program

 Key Highlights

-Conducted research through 12+ stakeholder interviews across 4 CAPABLE implementation sites to identify barriers to scaling and growth opportunities
+Conducted research through 12+ stakeholder interviews across 4 CAPABLE implementation sites.

 Synthesized research findings into 8 strategic opportunity areas, 6 design principles, and co-developed 4 concepts.